shpoudel/D-OPF/README.md

     C:\....\D-OPF> cd D-Net
     C:\....\D-OPF\D-Net>
     C:\....\D-OPF\D-Net> python network_model.py file_type
     Note: file_type can be 'JSON' or 'TXT'

+    OR

+    C:\....\D-OPF\D-Net> python OpenDSS_CDF.py

     ```
-1. Inside the D-Net folder, you will have the required JSON files and inside the IEEE-123-Bus folder, you will have the required TXT files.
+1. Inside the D-Net folder, you will have the required JSON files and inside the IEEE-123-Bus folder, you will have the required TXT files including the CDF format one.